kstenerud/concise-encoding/cbe-specification.md

 Empty Document
 --------------

-An empty document in CBE is signified by using the [NA](#na) type with no reason as the top-level object:
+An empty document in CBE is signified by using the [Nil](#nil) type the top-level object:

     [03 01 7e]